 Orhan Agirdag (PhD) is an Assistant Professor of Education at the University of Amsterdam.
 His main research interests include stratification in education, educational policy, teacher education, multilingualism, and religiosity in education.
 Dr. Agirdag is a recipient of a Veni-grant from the Netherlands Organization for Scientific Research (NWO).

 Paul de Beer is Henri Polak Professor of Industrial Relations at the University of Amsterdam.
 He is affiliated with the Amsterdam Institute for Advanced Labour Studies (AIAS) and De Burcht (Scientific Bureau for the Dutch Trade Union Movement).
 Since January 1, 2011 he is scientific director of De Burcht and since April 2012 he is co-director of AIAS.

 Thijs is an Associate Professor of Sociology in the Department of Sociology at the University of Amsterdam and academic coordinator of AMCIS.

 His research interests are in stratification, wage inequality, education, and occupations.
 In 2015, Thijs received a Veni grant from the Netherlands Organization for Scientific Research to study how occupations structure wage inequality in Europe.

 Wouter van der Brug

 Wouter van der Brug is Professor of Political Science at the University of Amsterdam.
 He is also Honorary Professor in Political Science at the University of Copenhagen.
-His research interests focus on comparative research in collective political behavior, in particular electoral behavior, right-wing populism, political communication, political trust and support, and political parties.
+His research interests focus on comparative research in collective political behaviour, in particular electoral behaviour, right-wing populism, political communication, political trust and support, and political parties.

 Geert ten Dam